jonzarecki/awesome-pycharm-plugins/.github/PULL_REQUEST_TEMPLATE.md

-## What is this Python project?
+## What is this Pycharm plugin?

 Describe features.

-## What's the difference between this Python project and similar ones?
+## What's the difference between this Pycharm plugin and similar ones?

 Enumerate comparisons.